farao-community/farao-community.github.io/pages/docs/input-data/crac-cim.md

 #### HVDC Range Actions {#hvdcRangeActions}

-The only HVDC range action defined in the CIM CRAC is the BAIXAS-SANTA LLOGAIA HVDC.
-It is defined in two separate remedial actions, representing one direction each:
+In the CIM CRAC format as it is actually used, the HVDC remedial action is defined in two separate remedial actions, each representing one direction:
-- the first RemedialAction_Series is a range action in the ES -> FR direction with 0 to XXX MW available.
+- the first RemedialAction_Series is a range action in the A -> B direction, with 0 to XXX MW available.
-- the second RemedialAction_Series is a range action in the FR -> ES direction with 0 to XXX MW available.
+- the second RemedialAction_Series is a range action in the B -> A direction, with 0 to XXX MW available.

-Each of these RemedialAction_Series contain 4 RegisteredResources:
+Each of these RemedialAction_Series can contain 4 RegisteredResources, allowing to use 2 HVDC lines as a remedial action group (i.e. setting both lines to same set-point):
-- the first RegisteredResource sets 1_HVDC_FRES to P-setpoint mode.
+- the first RegisteredResource sets the HVDC line #1 to "active power set-point" mode.
-- the second RegisteredResource defines the actual range on 1_HVDC_FRES.
+- the second RegisteredResource defines the allowed set-point range on the HVDC line #1.
-- the third RegisteredResource sets 2_HVDC_FRES to P-setpoint mode.
+- the third RegisteredResource sets the HVDC line #2 to "active power set-point" mode.
-- the fourth RegisteredResource defines the actual range on 2_HVDC_FRES.
+- the fourth RegisteredResource defines the allowed set-point range on the HVDC line #2.

 In the end, two HVDC range actions with an absolute range of -XXX MW to XXX MW each are defined, on both HVDC lines.
-These HVDC range actions are aligned, i.e they share the same group ID.
-That means that they must have the same setpoint.
+These HVDC range actions are aligned, i.e. they share the same group ID.
+That means that they must have the same set-point.

 ### Special rules {#specialrules}